 - Salary and Wages - This component is expected to increase in line with other County employees.
-In FY2024 there will be a 3% increase effective July 1, 2023 and another 3% increase effective January 1, 2024. - Fringe Benefits - Are expected to increase as wages increase.
+In FY2025 there will be a 2% increase effective June 29, 2024, and another 2% increase effective December 14, 2024. - Fringe Benefits - Are expected to increase as wages increase.
 The pension rate that is set by the State has continued to increase year over year and is expected to continue in the same pattern. - Operating Costs - The operating costs continue to increase as supply chain and inflation issues continue.
 Both Public Utilities and the Water Pollution Control Plant will have major projects and repairs in the next few years that will see higher costs.

-Long-Term Strategic Project PlanningMoore County Public Works Major Water and Sewer Projects (funds 600, 610, 620):
+Long-Term Strategic Project Planning

+Moore County Public Works Major Water and Sewer Projects (funds 600, 610, 620):

 - The Vass Sewer Expansion and Upgrade Fund 610: The proposed project will extend sewer collection service to the unsewered areas within the Town of Vass.
 Moore County is proposing to install a Conventional Collection System which will include gravity sewer mains with manholes, where feasible, and lift stations with force mains where existing topography will not allow for gravity installations.
 The total project cost is estimated at \$12,600,370 and is expected to be completed by December 2024.
-This project is currently in process. - Deep River Water Source Project Fund 610: Estimated at \$27,500,000 the project will provide an additional water source for Moore County.
-At this time discussions are underway to use American Rescue Plan (ARP) Funds to fund portions of this project and will be finalized in FY24 - East Moore Water District Thurlow Booster Pump Station Fund 620: The project includes the replacement of the existing Thurlow Booster Pump Station with a new 125 horsepower water booster pump, with a generator.
-The project is estimated to cost \$1,760,926 and expected to be completed by the end of fiscal year 2024. - Water Pollution Control Plant Sewer Interceptor Replacement Fund 600:
+This project is currently in process. - Water Source Project Fund 610: A water source study was completed in FY24.
+Currently discussions are still ongoing to find the best future water source for the County.
+The expected decision of a long-term water source may take a couple more years for further investigation.
+There are many factors that are being weighed.
+One of the biggest factors in determining a water source is the Interbasin Transfer Rule for surface water across basin boundaries.
+There is a small project in the works to obtain additional water through adding wells in the Pinehurst area.
+This project is the Linden Wells Project.
+The expected completion of the small project is in FY25.